latestmendelssohn/ATM-cash-prediction/README.md

 available through `statsmodels` as an optional, heavier-weight alternative to Holt-Winters.

-## Being honest about uncertainty
+## Measuring uncertainty with certainty

-A single number is a fragile thing to bet cash on, so every forecaster in this project can also return a **prediction interval**.
+Every forecaster in this project returns a **prediction interval**.
 We estimate the standard deviation $\hat\sigma$ of the one-step residuals and form a band

 $$\hat y_{t+k} \;\pm\; z_{1-\alpha/2}\,\hat\sigma\,\sqrt{k},$$